hsr99/Misinformation_Disinformation/README.md

 ## Evaluation

 The model's performance is evaluated using various metrics, including accuracy, F1 score, precision, and recall.
-Detailed training logs and evaluation reports will be generated during the training process and can be found in the directory specified in `train.py`.
+Detailed training logs and evaluation reports will be generated during the training process.
 Comprehensive classification reports are also available to assess the effectiveness of the model across different classes.

 The Baseline_Code1 Model has reached a high accuracy of 70.77% which is the best compared to models released across the internet trained on the same dataset.
 The below link compares the best models trained on this dataset.
 [Data Source](https://ceur-ws.org/Vol-3473/paper33.pdf)